Matthew 5:17-18, not one jot or tittle

 (Isa 40:6-9 HNV)

 In the Sermon on the Mount, Jesus, continuing John’s Isaiah 40-based Way-preparing agenda, went up a high mountain and raised his voice to declare good news to Zion in the form of the Beatitudes (Matt 5:3-10).
 Then, adopting the familiar emphases of Isaiah 40, he stressed the permanence of God’s word (Matt 5:17-18) and contrasted it with the fading lilies of the field (Matt 6:28-30).

-Christ’s claim to ‘fulfill’ the law has been widely interpreted.
-The Greek word itself (πληρόω) has a breadth of meaning, that includes:
+Paul would later claim “Christ is the fulfillment of the law for righteousness to everyone who believes” (Rom 10:4 WEB), but Christ’s claim to ‘fulfill’ (πληρόω, pleroo) the law has been widely interpreted.
+The Greek word pleroo has a breadth of meaning, that includes:

 - To be completely filled, as when the fishermen saw their net was full (Matt 13:48) or the full number of martyrs had fallen (Rev 6:11);